Schinzel/web-blocks/doc/tasks/split_annotation.md

 ## Instructions on how to use and fill out this document
 - When a task is started or completed, fill out section Current state
 - When a task is completed fill out section Task summary

+## Dependencies
+- This task depends on the completion of task: rename_annotations.md
+- Assumes @WebBlockPageApi has been renamed to @WebBlockApi in that task

 ## Background
 Read /Users/schinzel/code/web-blocks/doc/user_doc/0_index.md